Jason Momoa knows for sure that "anything is f--king possible."

 So, unlike the forbidding, ruthless, shirt-averse warrior he played on Game of Thrones, Momoa was already a fully domesticated family man, dedicated to the lady in his life and their children, no taming necessary.

 His lack of availability might have crushed a few fans who thought they were discovering some new, untapped source of hopes and dreams when Khal Drogo invaded the screen in 2011, but the reality is so swoon-worthy, the disappointment proved fleeting.

 He still tends to skip the shirt on occasion, but such is the way of the actor, who hails from Honolulu and whose first major TV role was on Baywatch Hawaii.
 Seriously, what's a "shirt"?
 "It's more comfortable for me," Momoa quipped to E!
 News at Comic-Con in 2018.

 He did, however, arrive fully clothed at his wedding.
-While Bonet was frequently referred to as his wife beforehand, and Momoa never made any effort to correct the assumption, the couple actually just got legally married last October, quietly swapping vows at the Topanga, Calif., home they share with their daughter, Lola Iolani Momoa, and son, Nakoa-Wolf Manakauapo Namakaeha Momoa, as well as three dogs, a donkey dad bought for mom as a gift, no television and as little disposable plastic as possible.
+While Bonet was frequently referred to as his wife beforehand, and Momoa never made any effort to correct the assumption, the couple didn't officially get married until October 2017, when they quietly swapped vows at the Topanga, Calif., home they share with their daughter, Lola Iolani Momoa, and son, Nakoa-Wolf Manakauapo Namakaeha Momoa, as well as three dogs, a donkey dad bought for mom as a gift, no television and as little disposable plastic as possible.

-When he was about 26 and just beginning what would be a four-season run on Stargate: Atlantis, fate brought them together one night at the same L.A. jazz club.
+When he was about 26 and just beginning what would be a four-season run on Stargate: Atlantis, fate brought them together one night at a jazz club in Los Angeles.

 "We just happened to be at the right place, right time, mutual friends," Momoa said.
 "I actually had dreaded my hair almost for her."
 Like, by coincidence?